Holocaust denial: Propaganda

 According to James Najarian, Holocaust deniers working for the Institute for Historical Review are not trained in history and "put out sham scholarly articles in the mock-academic publication, the Journal of Historical Review".
 They appeal to "our objectivity, our sense of fair play, and our distrust of figurative language".
 Thus, they rely on facts to grab the readers' attention.
 These facts, however, are strung by what Najarian calls "fabricated decorum" and are re-interpreted for their use.
 For example, they pay particular attention to inconsistencies in numbers.

 Holocaust denial propaganda in all forms has been shown to influence the audiences that it reaches.
 In fact, even the well-educated—that is, college graduates and current university students alike—are susceptible to such propaganda when it is presented before them.
 This stems from the growing disbelief that audiences feel after being exposed to such information, especially since Holocaust witnesses themselves are decreasing in number.
 Studies centered on the psychological effects of Holocaust denial propaganda confirm this assertion.
 Linda M. Yelland and William F. Stone, in particular, show that Denial essays decrease readers' belief in the Holocaust, regardless of their prior Holocaust awareness.

+Eastern Europe

+General

+In some Eastern European countries, such as Ukraine, Lithuania, Latvia, and Romania, Holocaust deniers do not deny the very fact of mass murder of Jews but deny some national or regional elements of the Holocaust.

+Soviet Union and Russia

+According to Zvi Gitelman, Soviet writers tended either to ignore or downplay the Holocaust, treating it as one small part of a larger phenomenon of 20 million dead Soviet citizens during the Great Patriotic War.
+According to Gitelman, Soviet authorities were concerned about raising the consciousness of Soviet Jews and retarding their assimilation to the greater Soviet population.
+The Holocaust also raised the issue of collaboration with the Nazi occupiers, an uncomfortable topic for Soviet historiography.
+According to historian Yuri Pivovarov, in modern Russia, this trend has returned with the Russian invasion on Ukraine, culminating with July 19, 2023, article of Maria Zakharova who argued that it were the Soviet citizens who were the victims of Holocaust in the first place.
+In a number of popular history projects sponsored by the Russian state Jews were mentioned as one of many victim groups, or not mentioned at all.
+Holocaust denial literature is freely published in Russia, and one of the most prominent authors, Jürgen Graf, lives there since his escape from prosecution in Switzerland in the 2000s.

+Ukraine

+The post-Soviet radical right activists in Ukraine do not question the existence of Nazi death camps or Jewish ghettos.
+However, they deny the participation of local population in anti-Jewish pogroms or the contribution of national paramilitary organizations in capture and execution of Jews.
+Thus, denial of the antisemitic nature and participation in the Holocaust of the Organisation of Ukrainian Nationalists and the Ukrainian Insurgent Army has become a central component of the intellectual history of the Ukrainian diaspora and nationalists.